Identity, creativity, commitment, oh my!

 Week 2/3 - Finding Out and Sorting out - Creativity Workshops

 This was an amazing time in the studio.
 Teachers loved it and so did the students.
 It felt so incredibly RIGHT.
 Our timetable for the week was nothing short of amazing.
 I am truly jealous of the education these students are being exposed to.

 I'll admit it.
 I was weary when I looked at my first list of students.
 We all know the ones who are not well known for listening particularly well or possibly taking instructions well either.

 However, the "why" of all of this shone through and proved my weariness completely wrong.
 The beauty of this method is that these students wanted to be there.
 They had ownership over that decision.
 They were excited.
 They wanted to learn.
 They listened to my every word, even when I had to cut them off because movie making is an incredibly long process.
 They reflected with purpose and attention about how they could use movie making to show their identity later in the unit when they have more time.

 Not only were they feeling good about their choices, but so was I. I was teaching something I was passionate about, that I have loved doing since middle school.
 They loved hearing that I won awards in high school at student film festivals.
 They soaked in my tips and experience.
 I showed them how to improve their shots and after repositioning one videographer to capture something from a better angle, he even exclaimed, "wow, you really ARE an expert at this!"
 It was so much fun to get out of the studio and spend time with students, exposing them to one of my passions and seeing their interests flicker and spark.

-I cannot speak for the other Studio 4 Teachers, but this is what has been my experience so far.
-Here is a gallery of other photos and work students have accomplished so far in these amazing Creativity Workshops.
+I cannot speak for the other Studio 4 Teachers, but this is what has been my experience.
+Here is a gallery of some of the other photos and work students accomplished in these amazing Creativity Workshops.